 COVID-19 is mostly spread by respiratory droplets released when people talk, cough, or sneeze.
 It is thought that the virus may spread to hands from a contaminated surface and then to the nose or mouth, causing infection.
 Therefore, personal prevention practices (such as handwashing, staying home when sick) and environmental cleaning and disinfection are important principles that are covered in this document.
 Fortunately, there are a number of actions school administrators can take to help lower the risk of COVID-19 exposure and spread during school sessions and activities.

-Promoting Behaviors that Reduce Spread
+Promoting Healthy Behaviors that Reduce the Spread of COVID-19

 Schools may consider implementing several strategies to encourage behaviors that reduce the spread of COVID-19.